Driver 2: Development

 The game was first released on the PlayStation video game console and was later ported to Nintendo's Game Boy Advance.
 Due to the sheer number of FMVs which were almost exclusively utilised to tell the story, the game was released on two discs.
-The first disc contained FMVs for Chicago and Havana missions, while the second disc contained FMVs for Las Vegas and Rio.
+The first disc contained the Chicago and Havana missions, while the second disc contained the Las Vegas and Rio missions.

 The GBA version was significantly condensed from its counterpart on the PlayStation, due to memory limitations.
 Of the four cities in the PS1 version (Chicago, Havana, Las Vegas, and Rio), only Chicago and Rio are present, and the storyline is simplified to just these two cities, either omitting the other two cities' missions or transplanting them into the two that actually appear in the game.

 In-game cinematics are replaced with slideshows that feature a text crawl for dialogue, with occasional sound clips (such as gunshots or police sirens) added for atmosphere.
 The graphics are also rendered in polygon shapes, with tiny, simplistic 2D sprites for pedestrians.
 Certain animations such as Tanner going in and out of vehicles are also omitted, and a number of AI scripts, such as roadblocks that appear when the police chase the player, are axed.
 However, the police still utilise voice clips from the PS1 version when chasing Tanner, even using dialogue in Portuguese for the police of Rio de Janeiro.
 The licensed music is also replaced with a number of instrumental tunes composed for the game.

 Unofficial Windows port

-In 2020, fans decompiled the game and released an unofficial port for Windows, featuring enhancements such as bugfixes, improved draw distance, and consistent 30 frame-per-second gameplay (not 60 frames-per-second as was widely reported).
+In 2020, fans decompiled the game and released an unofficial port for Windows named REDRIVER 2, featuring enhancements such as bugfixes, improved draw distance, and consistent 30 frame-per-second gameplay (not 60 frames-per-second as was widely reported).